 How to Utilize the Outputs of Functions

-When users execute some functions, the output is Vector{<:PosteriorSample}.
-The examples of Vector{<:PosteriorSample} are
+When you execute some functions, the output is Vector{<:PosteriorSample}.
+Examples of Vector{<:PosteriorSample} include

-Extract Posterior Samples of the fields
+Extract Posterior Samples of the Fields

 Vector{<:PosteriorSample} contains posterior samples of the fields of the corresponding struct.
-You can call posterior samples of a specific field by using getindex.
-For example, if we want to get posterior samples of phi in Parameter, run
+You can access posterior samples of a specific field by using getindex.
+For example, if you want to get posterior samples of phi in Parameter, run

 Descriptive Statistics of the Posterior Distributions

-We extend mean, var, std, median, and quantile from Statistics.jl to Vector{<:PosteriorSample}.
-These five functions can be conveniently used to calculate descriptive statistics of the posterior distribution, such as the posterior mean or posterior variance.
+The package extends mean, var, std, median, and quantile from Statistics.jl to Vector{<:PosteriorSample}.
+These five functions can be used to calculate descriptive statistics of the posterior distribution, such as the posterior mean or posterior variance.
 For example, the posterior mean of phi can be calculated by

 mean_phi = mean(saved_params)[:phi]mean_phi[i,j] is the posterior mean of the entry in the i-th row and j-th column of phi.
-Outputs of all functions(mean, var, std, median, and quantile) have the same shapes as their corresponding parameters. quantile needs the second input.
+The outputs of all functions (mean, var, std, median, and quantile) have the same shapes as their corresponding parameters. quantile needs a second input.
 For example, in the case of

 q_phi = quantile(saved_params, 0.4)[:phi]40% of posterior samples of phi[i,j] are less than q_phi[i,j].